wendehals/arduino_sct_tools/plugins/org.yakindu.sct.arduino.help/md/ProgrammingArduino.md

 ## Simulation

 This is a pretty simple statechart, you can easily check by hand whether it works as you expect.
-Once, the statecharts get more complex, it's better to check their behavior by simulation.
+Once the statechart gets more complex, it's better to check its behavior by simulation.
 Switch to the SC Simulation perspective and start the simulation of the statechart by clicking on the "Run" button in the toolbar as depicted below.

 ![Start Simulation](../screenshots/StartSimulation.png)

 Now the statechart will be simulated.
 The current state(s) of the statechart will be highlighted in red.
-On the right, variables and their values as well as event are shown in the Simulation view.
+On the right, variables and their values as well as events are shown in the Simulation view.
 You might even manipulate variables or send events manually in the Simulation view.

 ![Running Simulation](../screenshots/RunningSimulation.png)

-For more details about simulation refer to the pages in the Eclipse help.
+For more details about simulation refer to the YAKINDU SCT pages in the Eclipse help.

 ## Connecting the Statechart Model with the Hardware

 Once you are sure that your statechart works as expected you still need to do some programming.
 In the "src-gen" folder there is a file called "ArduinoMain.cpp".
 This file contains the <code>setup</code> and <code>loop</code> functions that have to be implemented in each Arduino sketch.
 These functions are already implemented and contain everything that is needed to run the statemachine on your Arduino.

 Unfortunately, you still need to program the code that connects the statemachine to the Arduino hardware.
 In the "src" folder you will find two other files, "BlinkConnector.h" and "BlinkConnector.cpp" (the prefixes may differ, the class is named after the statechart).
 In the "BlinkConnector.cpp" file you will find two methods, <code>BlinkConnector::init()</code> and <code>BlinkConnector::runCycle()</code>.
-They correspond to <code>setup</code> and <code>loop</code> functions in ordinary Arduino sketches.
+They correspond to the <code>setup</code> and <code>loop</code> functions in ordinary Arduino sketches.

 Put everything that is needed to initialize your hardware into the <code>BlinkConnector::init()</code> function and everything that is needed to be executed regularly into the <code>BlinkConnector::runCycle()</code> method.
 In this example, you need to turn the built-in LED on the Arduino Uno board to on or off depending on the statechart's state.
 First of all you need to initialize the <code>LED_BUILTIN</code> pin as an <code>OUTPUT</code> pin.
-In the <code>runCycle</code> loop you need then to update the pin's level depending on the statechart's <code>on</code> variable to switch the LED or off.
+In the <code>runCycle</code> loop you then need to update the pin's level depending on the statechart's <code>on</code> variable to switch the LED on or off.

 ![Implementing Hardware Connector](../screenshots/ImplementConnector.png)